Flying with Pets

 Customers will be permitted to travel with no more than one (1) pet carrier per person.
 Each pet carrier can have no more than two (2) of the same species of small cats or dogs per pet carrier.

-No, trained service animals and emotional support animals are not considered pets and do not count toward the maximum number of pets permitted onboard.
+No, trained service animals are not considered pets and do not count toward the maximum number of pets permitted onboard.

 Yes.
-A Customer with a trained service animal or emotional support animal larger than a child under the age of two must purchase an additional seat and place the pet carrier under the seat in front of the additional seat.
+A Customer with a trained service animal larger than a child under the age of two must purchase a nonrefundable additional seat and place the pet carrier under the seat in front of the additional seat.